nxp-appcodehub/dm-knx-iot-examples-on-nxp-mcxw71/docs/knx_demo_nxp_otbr.md

 knx_got add 0 /p/o_1_1 20 ga 1
 ```

 On the LSAB application running on the PC, due to the limited functionality of the application, some changes are required.
 These changes consist in calling the APIs to set the individual address (ia), installation id (iid) and group object table entry (got) in the application on startup and compiling the application with OC_OSCORE_ENABLED flag set to OFF.
-The build steps for [Windows](https://knx-iot.github.io/building_windows/) and [Linux](https://knx-iot.github.io/building_linux/) are available online.

 A git diff of the changes for the lsab_minimal application is pasted below:
 ```